appvia/appviamaps/README.md

 The first part of the tutorial walks through setting up Appvia Wayfinder with the basic defaults from Microsoft Azure Marketplace ready to use to deploy the demo app with a public endpoint.

-[**Part Two - Creating your workspace and cluster**](cluster-README.md)
+[**Part Two - Creating your workspace and cluster**](cluster-README.md) The second part will alk through setting up a team workspace and then creating and accessing clusters.

-[**Part Three - Creating clusters and Deploying the Appvia Maps Application**](app-README.md) The following instructions will walk  through getting going from scratch with Appvia Wayfinder.
+[**Part Three - Creating clusters and Deploying the Appvia Maps Application**](app-README.md) The final section will walk you through deploying creating the database dependencies, kubernetes configuration and application deployment.

-The table of contents below shows the steps outlined in both of the sections.
+The table of contents below shows the steps outlined in each of the sections.

 ### Table of Contents